-Despite being painted with great flair and long considered one of Goya’s most dazzling portraits, some scholars have recently cast doubts over the painting’s authorship.
+Despite being painted with great flair and long considered one of Goya’s most dazzling portraits, doubts have recently been cast over whether it really is by Goya.